-- Talk to an agency which gives debt advice, for example Citizens Advice, or any of the organisations listed on our external support page, if you would like us to.
+- Talk to an agency which gives debt advice, for example Citizens Advice, or any of the organisations listed on our Independent Help and Advice page, if you would like us to.

 - Offer to change the method by which you make your payments or the date on which you make them.